giik/genai-agent-1/README.md

 Also, note that on every turn we send to the model a single text part or one or more responses to the Function Call requests.
-The server is stateless, so the actual requests to it must carry the context it needs -- typically, all turns in the conversation so far -- but this is handled by the API, not out client code.
-I am guessing there is some point where the context becomes too large and gets truncated but thsi is just a wild guess, I don't really know and haven't yet inspected the GenAI GO API code to see whether it actually does that.
+The server is stateless, so the actual requests to it must carry the context the model needs -- typically, all turns in the conversation so far -- but this is handled by the API, not our client code.
+I am guessing there is some point where the context becomes too large and gets truncated but this is just a wild guess, I don't really know and haven't yet inspected the GenAI Go code to see whether it actually does that.

 ## Logging